a-hamdi/GPU/README.md

 ### Files: `fp32_fp16_fp8_t4.cu`
 Today I implemented a comprehensive CUDA benchmark to explore the performance, memory efficiency, and accuracy tradeoffs between different floating-point precision formats (FP32, FP16, and FP8) for matrix multiplication on NVIDIA Tensor Cores.
 The implementation demonstrates how reduced precision can significantly accelerate deep learning workloads while reducing memory requirements.

+## Day 51
+### Files: `lstm.cu`

+Today I implemented a CUDA-based LSTM (Long Short-Term Memory) simulation that processes multiple timesteps on the GPU.
+The core of the implementation is a custom LSTM kernel that efficiently computes the cell and hidden state updates for each neuron in parallel.

 ### Future challenges: